-Jointly set pre-negotiation ground rules.
+Jointly set the pre-negotiation ground rules.

-Jointly identify and agree on the issues in dispute and those of mutual benefits.
+Jointly identify and agree on the issues in dispute and those of mutual benefit.

 Admit that parties’ interests, goals, and needs are not entirely incompatible.

-Recognize the need to coo-operate to achieve set goals.
+Recognize the need to cooperate to achieve set goals.

-Emphasize on areas of mutual benefit.
+Emphasize areas of mutual benefit.

-Seek to listen, appraise, and understand the interest and need of the other party.
+Seek to listen, appraise, and understand the interests and needs of the other party.

 Try to figure out the person calling the shots on the other side.

-Determine if there are multiple or restricted alternatives.
+Determine whether there are multiple or restricted alternatives.

-If they negotiated in bad faith, management might undercut the union.
-The union might get quantum leaps in outcomes but severe collateral damage to relationships and devastating future outcomes.
+If the parties negotiated in bad faith, management might undercut the union.
+The union might get great outcomes but suffer severe collateral damage to relationships and devastating future outcomes.